Dhanraj Pillay: Awards

-Politics

-He joined Aam Aadmi Party in February 2014 and started his political career.

 Controversies

 Dhanraj is often described as mercurial and has had his share of controversies.
 Time and again, he has vented this ire against the Hockey Management.
 He was not selected for the Indian team after the triumph at the Bangkok Asiad.
 The official reason given was that Dhanraj and 6 other senior players were rested.
 But it was largely seen as a retaliation for his outburst against the management for improper reception and non-payment of match fees.
 He protested against the low team stipend on overseas tours before the 1998 series against Pakistan.
 On receipt of the Khel Ratna, Pillay commented, "The award will help erase some bitter memories".

 His plans to start a hockey academy at Mumbai have not taken off fully as Mumbai Hockey Association has refused to allow its astroturf facility to be used for training.
+He said that the academy will begin to function on October 1 but there are no signs of it right now.